Skip to content

 Use the GUI to enroll additional face profiles (for example, with glasses and without glasses).

-Step 6: Enable lock screen auth
+Step 6: Verify GNOME lock screen auth (optional)

 bash